MooersLab/pymolsnips/README.md

 [*emacs*](http://uvviewsoft.com/cudatext/) is a free, open-source, cross-platform editor that is written in emacs lisp (elisp), a variant of LISP.
 LISP was developed in the early 1960s to support work on artificial intelligence.
 Emacs was initiated in 1976 by Richard M. Stallman and others.
-There is a succession plan in action.
+Emacs has a succession plan in action.
-Richard Stallman stepped away from the project in 2008 and others took over the maintenance of the core program.
+Richard Stallman stepped away from the project in 2008, and others took over the maintenance of the core program.

 Emacs has been around for 45 years.
-According to the Lindy's Law (the future life expectancy of a technology is proportional to their current age, so every additional period of survival implies a longer remaining life expectancy), it should be around for another 45 years.
+According to the Lindy's Law (the future life expectancy of a technology is proportional to its current age, so every additional period of survival implies a longer remaining life expectancy), it should be around for another 45 years.

-Here we are referring to GNU Emacs.
+Here, we refer to GNU Emacs.
-About other variants of Emacs are available.
+Over 100 other variants of Emacs are available.
 Gnu Emacs is the base Emacs that some of the variants are built on top of.
-These include doom Emacs, preclude Emacs, spacemacs, and scimax.
+These include Doom Emacs, Preclude Emacs, Spacemacs, and scimax.

 Like PyMOL, Emacs was designed to be highly extensible.
 This is large part of its popularity.